-Most of the Russian arctic ports and towns are industrial nightmares and were only five decades ago in the vicinity of Gulag camps and/or supporting soviet structures.
+Most of the Russian arctic ports and towns are industrial nightmares and were only five decades ago in the vicinity of Gulag camps and/or related soviet structures.
 That scar has marked them, it seems, forever.
 Building quality is usually quite miserable - traditional wooden houses in ruins, horrid decaying apartment blocks, grand stalinist neo-classic monsters, coal and oil extraction plants bringing pollution and ugliness, zero urban design.

 It's hard to find some place different.
 Naryan-Mar, by the Pechora River in native Nenets territory, is just a bit different: not pretty, nor attractive, but for an arctic harbour on the shores of the Barents Sea, under severe -40º winter, born of coal and oil industry, it does have some colour, some signs of modernity and progress, some evident care in recent buildings and street design.

-Not much better or worse than its Alaskan counterparts, Naryan-Mar sits like them in native community's territory - Nenetsia, the land of the Nenets, a nomadic people of reindeer herders living traditionally in tents.
+Not much better or worse than its Alaskan counterparts, Naryan-Mar sits like them in native peoples territory - Nenetsia, the land of the Nenets, a nomadic people of reindeer herders living traditionally in tents.
 Maybe their luck was not to suffer prisoner work camps on this corner of Siberia - the dreadful Vorkuta in the neighboring Yamalo-Nenets region is 470 km away.

 Anyhow, I like to reveal unknown places, had you ever heard about Naryan-Mar ?
 It has an Asian sounding name, but it is an European town, since we are west of the Ural mountains !

 Naryan-Mar was founded in 1931 in connection with the opening of the port in the Pechora river.
 The city is located 110 kilometers from the coast of the Barents Sea in the lower reaches of the Pechora River, one of the largest of the European part of Russia.
 In summer, the lower section is navigable, so there is a ferry service during the season.